dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 These two examples that specify the `TextColor` property are functionally equivalent, and enable the introduction of some basic terminology:

-- `Label` is an  *object element*.
+- <xref:Microsoft.Maui.Controls.Label> is an  *object element*.
 It is a .NET MAUI object expressed as an XML element.
 - `Text`,  `VerticalOptions`, `FontAttributes` and  `FontSize` are  *property attributes*.
 They are .NET MAUI properties expressed as XML attributes.
 - In the second example, `TextColor` has become a  *property element*.
 It is a .NET MAUI property expressed as an XML element.